14islands/14islands-com-v2/app/blog/_posts/2015-03-24-making-wordpress-multilingual-and-plugins-to-help.md

 ---
 layout: post
 title:  "Making WordPress multilingual and plugins to help"
 description: "One important feature missing when using WordPress as a CMS is multilingual support.
-Translations of dynamic content for different languages needs a plugin"
+Translations of dynamic content for different languages needs a plugin."
 keywords: WordPress, multilingual, multi-lang, multi-languages, internationalisation, Wordpress.org
 og_image: /images/blog/wordpress/multilingual/multilingual-hero.png
 private: false